 - Basic understanding of the elements needed to plan and execute a self-designed leadership project.

 Panel discussions with young professionals and innovators in government, education, and NGOs sectors will enable participants to think about what inspires them and how they view leadership.
 Presentations from social media experts will address how to use a range of new technologies to support and enhance their efforts.
 Other trainings will develop creative and critical thinking and encourage participants to see themselves as change agents.

 In addition, four U.S. university students will serve as Cultural Ambassadors during this three week program.

-Saudi participants, along with the US Cultural Ambassadors, will divide into three subgroups and visit different cities of the United States (Pittsburgh, PA; Blacksburg / Roanoke, VA; or Austin, TX).
-They will live on or near a college campus, and spend an extended weekend living with host families to gain more insights into American daily life.
-Participants will visit university career centers and meet with Human Resource professionals within their professional niches.
-In addition, each group will participant in a service project and see how the private / for profit sector partners with non-profit sector to address issues in communities.
+Saudi participants, along with the U.S. Cultural Ambassadors, will divide into three subgroups and visit different cities of the United States (Austin, TX; Chicago, IL; and Pittsburgh, PA).
+They will spend a weekend living with host families to gain more insights into American daily life.
+Participants will visit a variety of community based organizations exploring a wide range of topics.
+In addition, each group will participate in service projects and see how the private / for profit sector partners with the non-profit sector to address issues in communities.

 Once back in Saudi Arabia, participants will continue to refine and implement personally designed follow-on projects, supported by Legacy.
 (Participants will be eligible to receive a mini-grant to support their projects.)
 Through online forums, conferences or webinars, participants will be able to connect, share ideas, successes and challenges, and receive support from mentors and experts.
 Facebook, blogs or similar platforms will provide less formal venues for connecting alumni, to share their project experiences.